 Home » Sonya Marie Rouse Vanished From Chicago’s South Side In 2016

 The circumstances surrounding the disappearance of Sonya Marie Rouse are ominous, but her loved ones continue to search for answers.
-Authorities can’t seem to pinpoint the exact date when the last time anyone saw the 50-year-old missing woman, but it was sometime in March 2016.
-Some outlets list the date as March 5, while others say the last sighting occurred somewhere between March 5 to March 15.
+Authorities can’t seem to pinpoint the exact date when the last time anyone saw the 50-year-old missing woman but it was sometime in March 2016.
+Some outlets list the date as March 5, while others say the last sighting occurred somewhere between March 5 and March 15.

-The Chicago Tribune reported years ago that Sonya was somewhere in the vicinity of 75th Street and Champlain Avenue on the South Side of Chicago, Illinois when she went missing.
-Sonya had been reportedly diagnosed with bipolar disorder and in March 2016, she was living with an abusive boyfriend.
+The Chicago Tribune reported years ago that Sonya was somewhere in the vicinity of 75th Street and Champlain Avenue on the South Side of Chicago, Illinois, when she went missing.
+Sonya had been reportedly diagnosed with bipolar disorder, and in March 2016, she was living with an abusive boyfriend.